 - Neck and back stiffness

-If you have bacterial meningitis, you will need to be hospitalized and isolated to prevent further spread of the disease.
+If you have bacterial meningitis, you will need to be hospitalized and isolated to prevent further spread of the infection.
 You will be treated with intravenous antibiotics.
 People who have had close contact with persons with known bacterial meningitis urgently should contact the IUHC or their primary care to consider a preventive course of antibiotics.

 Anyone can get meningococcal meningitis.
 Healthy habits are still important: not smoking, getting adequate exercise and eating well, managing stress, washing hands and not sharing oral or respiratory secretions

 Vaccination is the BEST form of protection.
 There two types of meningococcal vaccine, one can help prevent meningococcal disease caused by subgroups A, C, W and Y and the other can help prevent the disease caused by subgroup B. Ideally college students under the age of 23 should receive these vaccines before coming to campus.
 These vaccines are also available at the IU Health Center Immunization department, call 812-855-7688 to schedule.